When to Guess and When to Grind: A Tactical Strategy for the 15-Minute CCAT

 When NOT to Guess

 Guessing is for hard items and time debt, not for dodging quick wins.
-If you can solve in under twenty seconds with confidence—clean analogy, simple arithmetic, obvious spatial rule—solve it.
+A clean analogy or a two-step arithmetic problem you can finish in twenty seconds deserves those twenty seconds.
+Solve it.
 Aggressive guessing protects minutes for medium items, not giveaways.

 If you guess on easy items to “save time,” you usually give away accuracy you already owned.
-Guess to recover runway for the problems that actually need it—the long verbal stems, the multi-step rates, the fiddly spatial grids.
+Guess to recover runway for the problems that actually need it: the long verbal stems, the multi-step rate problems, the fiddly spatial grids.

 Train the System